 I open the door wide, and he enters my apartment.

 I close the door behind him and I grip my bathrobe to my wet body.
 I decide to play the nonchalant card and ask him if he wants a coffee.

 He must have been for a run, he’s all sweaty and extraordinary cool.
 Mr. CF guy is in my living room, reading his newspaper while he waits for his coffee.

 His voice is incredibly calm.
 He looks at me with that look I felt all morning in CF.Was he there?
 How did he know where I lived?
 What is he doing here?
 Does he want to know why I didn’t go to Su’s party?
 Does he simply want to have a coffee with me?
 While I’m dressed in a questionable bathrobe?
 Is he tired as well of not knowing what my skin tastes like?
 Or how many moles there are on my left elbow?

 I’ve been fantasising about this man for almost a year.
 Maybe more.
 Time is of no relevance here.
 You can get infatuated with a pair of blue eyes and tens of years can pass by, and you’re in the same place, with your high heels, black suede shoes, strutting down the boulevard of your reminiscences…

 The coffee is ready and we are both drinking it in silence.

 Then I know I cannot wait anymore.

-I stand up, walk in front of him and I split my gown open.
-He puts down the cup of coffee and he helps me get rid of the gown.
-His palms are rough, my skin burns and I close my eyes while he gets me in his arms and carries me to the bedroom.
+I stand up, walk in front of him and open my robe.
+He puts down the cup of coffee, helps me get rid of the robe.
+His palms are rough, my skin burns and I close my eyes while he takes me in his arms and carries me to the bedroom.